 Note that, in principle, each region can have its own cosmic-time analog $t_i$, related to the global time by a lapse function $L_i(t)$ via $\mathrm{d}t_i=L_i(t)\mathrm{d}t$.
 In most practical cases these functions are indistinguishable from $L_i(t)=1$ and can always be absorbed into the local Hubble parameters $H_i(t)$.
 Also, $a_i(t)=0$ occurs at the same $t$ for all $i$ if and only if $\{\theta_i\}=\{\theta\}$ for all $i$; otherwise, the time of the Big Bang, defined by $a(t)=0$, corresponds to the moment when all $a_i(t)$ vanish.

-The validity of principle (i) is also ensured in standard cosmology, as a consequence of the global symmetries imposed on Einstein’s field equations by the cosmological principle.
-While principle (ii) is not guaranteed to hold in general, it is always implicitly assumed when testing models or inferring parameters from observations covering single or multiple finite volumes.
-In doing so, however, cosmological probes have relied on a third principle, which we reject: \begin{enumerate}[label=(\roman*)] \item For the finite volumes probed, $\{\theta_i\}=\{\theta\}$ for all $i$ (and thus $a_i(t)=a(t)$ for all $i$) is always satisfied. \end{enumerate} As we show here, attributing accelerated expansion to an additional component (dark energy), distinct from matter, radiation, and curvature, is a consequence of principle (iii), and can be avoided if only principles (i) and (ii) are applied.
+The validity of principle (i) is also ensured in standard cosmology by the global symmetries imposed on Einstein’s field equations through the cosmological principle.
+Principle (ii), while not guaranteed in general, is implicitly assumed whenever cosmological models are tested or parameters are inferred from observations spanning one or more finite volumes.
+In doing so, however, cosmological probes rely on a third assumption, which we reject: \begin{enumerate}[label=(\roman*)] \item For all probed finite volumes, $\{\theta_i\}=\{\theta\}$ (and thus $a_i(t)=a(t)$) holds. \end{enumerate} As we show here, attributing accelerated expansion to an additional component (dark energy) distinct from matter, radiation, and curvature is a consequence of principle (iii), and can be avoided when only principles (i) and (ii) are applied.
 Although cosmic backreaction studies relax principle (iii), they typically assume that spatial curvature within local regions is sourced by their energy densities, rendering deviations of $H_i$ from the global Hubble parameter, $H_i-H$, negligible (see Appendix~\ref{app:sigma_H}).
 This assumption does not apply to regions evolving according to the Friedmann equations of principle (ii), where the curvature parameters $k_i$ are free and the curvature terms scale as $\propto a_i^{-2}$, independently of local energy densities.

-From principles (i) and (ii), we obtain the global Hubble and deceleration parameters by differentiating Eq.~\eqref{eq:a3} with respect to $t$ (full derivations are given in a supplementary note in the project repository~\footnote{ \url{https://zenodo.org/records/18290574}}~\cite{Zenodo_repo}):
+From principles (i) and (ii), the global Hubble parameter follows from differentiating Eq.~\eqref{eq:a3} with respect to $t$ (full derivations are given in a supplementary note in the project repository~\footnote{ \url{https://zenodo.org/records/18290574}}~\cite{Zenodo_repo}):